15 Best Hot Springs & Spas in Iceland You Need to Try Now

 The Sky Lagoon is fast becoming a popular attraction for both summer and winter visitors to Iceland.

-6. Reykjadalur Hot Springs – A Completely Natural Experience
+6. Reykjadalur Hot River – A Completely Natural Experience

-Hveragerði is a small town about a 30-40 minutes drive from Reykjavík City.
-When approaching the settlement from the city, you´ll notice first puffs of white smoke coming from the mountains surrounding this tiny settlement.
+Hveragerði is a small town about a 30-40-minute drive from Reykjavík.
+When approaching the settlement from the city, you’ll first notice puffs of white smoke coming from the mountains surrounding this tiny settlement.
 The smoke is actually steam from the geothermal region of Reykjadalur Valley.

-Once at the river, there is a small wall which you can change behind, and then there is nothing left but to find a suitable spot in the river.
+Once at the river, there is a small wall behind which you can change, and then there is nothing left but to find a suitable spot in the river.
 Keep in mind that the higher up the mountain, the warmer the river gets.

 Reykjadalur offers the best of both worlds.
-Here, you´ll get a great natural hot spring without any human interference (save for a wooden safety path).
-But it is close to Hveragerði, which provides you with amenities such as a supermarket, restaurants, and petrol stations.
+Here, you’ll find a great natural hot spring without human interference (save for a wooden safety path).
+But it is close to Hveragerði, which provides amenities such as a supermarket, gas stations, and a food hall with great restaurants.

-7. Mývatn Nature Baths – The Blue Lagoon of the North
+7. Mývatn Nature Baths – The Healing Waters of North Iceland

 A woman in blue water at Mývatn Nature Baths.